Hurricane Claudette (2003): Aftermath

 On July 17, President George W. Bush declared 18 south Texas counties as a federal disaster area.
 Within 2 months of the storm, over 15,000 citizens registered for assistance.
-The government approved $34.8 million (2003 USD, $ USD) in aid, of which nearly half went to basic house repairs.
-The Federal Emergency Management Agency (FEMA) provided 75% of the $1.35 million (2003 USD, $ USD) debris removal cost, with the other 25% being covered through local agencies.
-FEMA also provided $1.26 million (2003 USD, $ USD) to repair geo-tubes on the Bolivar Peninsula in Galveston County.
+The government approved $34.8 million (2003 USD$) in aid, of which nearly half went to basic house repairs.
+The Federal Emergency Management Agency (FEMA) provided 75% of the $1.35 million (2003 USD$) debris removal cost, with the other 25% being covered through local agencies.
+FEMA also provided $1.26 million (2003 USD$) to repair geo-tubes on the Bolivar Peninsula in Galveston County.
 The geo-tubes, which protect buildings along coastal areas, were severely damaged by the hurricane.
+In Galveston, storm debris clogged drains after the storm.
+The city provided additional trash cans while also removing vegetation under 5 ft in length.